 FAQs

-The study of health management refers to education where the goal is to improve the student's ability to provide management and leadership in healthcare services delivery.
+The study of health management refers to education where the goal is to improve the student's ability to manage and lead in healthcare services delivery.
 In this context, health management is the directing of activities that lead to the provision of healthcare services such as medical procedures, therapy, health counselling and patient referrals.

 As with every other industry, health services requires people to provide managerial oversight.
-These health management professionals may be called hospital administrators, clinic directors, nursing unit managers, rehabilitation managers, etc. Studying health management provides you with knowledge, principles and practices to be an effective health manager.
+These professionals may be called hospital administrators, clinic directors, nursing unit managers, rehabilitation managers, etc. Studying administration provides you with knowledge, principles and practices to be an effective manager and leader.

-Because healthcare management courses are usually postgraduate, you generally need a bachelor degree to be admitted.
-Some courses require your undergraduate discipline to be in a health field and may require that you also have relevant professional experience.
+Because management courses are usually postgraduate, you generally need a bachelor degree to be admitted.
+Some universities require your undergraduate discipline to be in a health-related field and may require that you also have relevant professional experience.

 Based on our review of the literature on this subject, here are the top 3 attributes of an effective healthcare leader.